magento/devdocs/guides/v2.0/ext-best-practices/extension-coding/example-module-adminpage.md

 #### `etc/adminhtml/routes.xml`
 {:.no_toc}
-This xml file tells Magento to route requests that use the frontName `exampleadminnewpage` to this module.
+Under `etc/adminhtml` create the file `routes.xml`.
+The contents of this  XML file tells Magento to route requests that use the `frontName` `exampleadminnewpage` to this module.

-{% collapsible Show file content %}
+{% collapsible File content for routes.xml %}
   {% highlight xml %}
   <?xml version="1.0"?>
   <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:App/etc/routes.xsd">